mattiaveronese/MMRR/README.md

 MMRR performance was tested on a phantom acquisition and in a dataset comprising [11C]PIB PET and MR T1- and T2-weighted images of 8 healthy controls and 20 MS patients.
 For further information please refer to JCBFM publication

 The project contains
-- MMRR source (Run in Matlab 2012b)
+- MMRR source code (Run in Matlab 2012b)
 - The accepted version of the manuscript and supplementary material
 - A representative datatest

+For any information please contact me: mattia.veronese@kcl.ac.uk